Túpac Amaru II: Rebellion

-Death
+Execution

 Amaru II was sentenced to be executed.
 He was forced to watch the deaths of his wife Micaela Bastidas, his eldest son Hipólito, his uncle Francisco Tupa Amaro, his brother-in-law Antonio Bastidas, and some of his captains before his own death.

 On May 18, 1781, they were taken to the Plaza de Armas in Cuzco to be executed one by one.
-His son Hipólito first had his tongue cut out, for having spoken against the Spanish, and then he was hanged.
+His son Hipólito first had his tongue cut out for having spoken against the Spanish, and then he was hanged.
 Micaela and José Gabriel were forced to witness the death of their son; Micaela was then made to climb to the platform.
 In front of her husband and her son Fernando, Micaela fought against her executioners until they finally subdued her and cut off her tongue.
 Her thin neck could not reach the winch, so they threw ties around her neck that pulled it from side to side to strangle her.
 They hit her with a club and finally killed her with kicks in the stomach and breasts.

-The following is an extract from the official judicial death issued by the Spanish authorities which condemns Túpac Amaru II to torture and death.
-It was ordered that Túpac Amaru II be condemned to have his tongue cut out after watching the executions of his family and to have his hands and feet tied:
+The following is an extract from the official judicial death issued by the Spanish authorities which condemns Tupac Amaru II to torture and death.
+It was ordered that Tupac Amaru II be condemned to have his tongue cut out after watching the executions of his family and to have his hands and feet tied:

-After the failed dismemberment by the four horses, his body was quartered, and he was then beheaded on the main plaza in Cuzco, in the same place his apparent great-great-great-grandfather Túpac Amaru I had been beheaded.
+The dismemberment by horses failed, however, and his body was quartered manually, and he was then beheaded on the main plaza in Cuzco, in the same place his ancestor Túpac Amaru I had been beheaded.
+Scientists who have studied this dismemberment attempt concluded that due to the physical build and resistance of Tupac Amaru II, it would not have been possible to dismember him in that way.
+However, his arms and legs were dislocated, as was his pelvis.

 His youngest son, 10-year-old Fernando, was not executed but was forced to witness the torture and death of his entire family and to pass under the gallows of those executed.
-He was later exiled to Africa for life imprisonment.
-However, the ship taking him there was capsized and he ended up in Cádiz to be imprisoned in the dungeons of the city.
+He was later exiled to Africa on a sentence of life imprisonment.
+However, the ship taking him there capsized, and he ended up in Cádiz, to be imprisoned in the dungeons of the city.
 Viceroy Agustín de Jáuregui suggested that he should be kept in Spain, fearing that some enemy power might rescue him on the way to Africa.

-Scientists who have studied this dismemberment attempt concluded that due to the physical build and resistance of Túpac Amaru II, it would not have been possible to dismember him in that way.
-However, his arms and legs were dislocated, as was his pelvis.

-Despite the execution of Túpac Amaru II and his family, the vice regal government failed to quell the rebellion, which continued under the leadership of his cousin Diego Cristóbal Túpac Amaru at the same time that it extended through Upper Peru and the Jujuy region.
+Despite the execution of Tupac Amaru II and his family, the vice regal government failed to quell the rebellion, which continued under the leadership of his cousin Diego Cristóbal Tupac Amaru at the same time that it extended through Upper Peru and the Jujuy region.
 Likewise, disaffection of the Spanish Crown towards the Creoles became evident, especially for the Oruro Case.
 The lawsuit were filed against Juan José Segovia, born in Lima, and Colonel Ignacio Flores, born in Quito, who had served as president of the Real Audiencia of Charcas and as the Governor Intendant of La Plata (Chuquisaca or Charcas, currently Sucre).